 Content: Planning curriculum that incorporates national, state and local standards; implementing a variety of instructional strategies to address the needs of diverse learners; using and implementing formative and summative assessments.
 This course includes 30 hours of clinical experience outside of scheduled class time - dates, times, and school sites to be determined.
+This is a graduate level course with graduate level expectations.

-Target audience: 5-12 Mathematics licensure candidates Taught: Spring term only
+Target audience: 5-12 Mathematics licensure candidates